How Alexandria Ocasio-Cortez pulled off the year's biggest political upset

 — Ben Dreyfuss (@bendreyfuss) June 27, 2018

-Does this look like the kind of place that’s ripe for a anti-establishment takeover?
+Does this look like the kind of place that’s ripe for an anti-establishment takeover?
 Yes, yes it does:

 Inside the JH Jewish Center for wild town hall meeting with Sen. Jose Peralta https://t.co/x7mjcJrjwq